WHOTS

 The mooring consists of a surface buoy with meteorological instruments, and a mooring line with subsurface instrumentation anchored to a bottom weight nearly 5,000 m deep.

 The buoy has an approximate swing radius of 2.2 nautical miles around the anchor position.
-The figure on the right is updated daily and shows the current position of the buoy relative to the it's anchor and to Station ALOHA.
+The figure on the right shows the current location of the buoy and the swing radius relative to it's anchor position and to Station ALOHA.
+Also shown are locations of the UW/APL profiling mooring and the ALOHA Cable Observatory node.

 The surface buoy is equipped with meteorological instrumentation measuring air and sea surface temperatures, relative humidity, barometric pressure, wind speed and direction, incoming shortwave and longwave radiation, and precipitation.
 Complete surface meteorological measurements are recorded every minute, as required to compute air-sea fluxes of heat, freshwater and momentum.
 The system also transmits hourly averages of the surface meteorological variables via the Argos satellite system.